 We Teach the Bible Expositionally.
 That means we teach from a historical-grammatical perspective, studying the context of the time and culture into which it was written, and the language grammer through which it was written to determine what each verse means.
 This information is then applied to today, by carefully comparing the original meaning with contemporary needs.

 As historical Christians, we confess the ancient creeds, shared by all Christians for almost 2000 years.

-As part of the Evangelical Protest Reformation coming out of Scandanavia and New England, influenced by Lutheran, and Congregational developments, we are keenly aware of being heirs to the great Evangelical heritage and traditions expressed in the Free Church movements growing in the centuries following the reformation, and expressed in statements such as the Westminster Confession of Faith of 1646 (with the Savoy and London Baptist adaptions), and The Cambridge Declaration of 1996.
+As part of the Evangelical Protest Reformation coming out of Scandanavia and New England, influenced by Lutheran, and Free Church developments, we are keenly aware of being heirs to the great Evangelical heritage and traditions expressed in the Free Church movements growing in the centuries following the reformation, and expressed in statements such as the Westminster Confession of Faith of 1646 (with the Savoy and London Baptist adaptions), and The Cambridge Declaration of 1996.

 As an active part of the Evangelical Free Church of Canada, we affirm the EFCC Statement of Faith (revised 2008), a reflection of the rich heritage we enjoy in Christ and centred on the gospel.
 While we conform to this gospel statement as a basis of fellowship, we teach and maintain the following beliefs.

 THE HOLY SCRIPTURES

 (Article 2 EFCC SoF): God’s gospel is authoritatively revealed in the Scriptures.

 2. We believe that God has spoken in the Scriptures, both Old and New Testaments, through the words of human authors.
 As the verbally inspired Word of God, the Bible is without error in the original writings, the complete revelation of His will for salvation, and the ultimate authority by which every realm of human knowledge and endeavor should be judged.
 Therefore, it is to be believed in all that it teaches, obeyed in all that it requires, and trusted in all that it promises.